-Drafting agencies often lack the resources needed to conduct adequate scientific or data-driven assessments.
-In principle, before issuing regulations, agencies are required to conduct policy impact assessments that consider economic, social, gender, administrative, and legal factors.
-The quality of these assessments varies, however.
+In practice, drafting ministries often lack the resources needed to conduct adequate data-driven assessments.
+Ministries are supposed to conduct policy impact assessments that holistically consider all factors before drafting a law, but the quality of these assessments varies.

 International Regulatory Considerations

 Vietnam is a member of ASEAN, a 10-member regional organization working to advance economic integration through cooperation in economic, social, cultural, technical, scientific and administrative fields.
-Within ASEAN, the ASEAN Economic Community (AEC) has the goal of establishing a single market across ASEAN nations (similar to the EU), but that goal appears to be long term in nature.
-To date, the greatest success of the AEC has been tariff reductions.
-As a result, more than 97 percent of intra-ASEAN trade is tariff-free, and less than 5 percent is subject to tariffs above 10 percent.
+Within ASEAN, the ASEAN Economic Community (AEC) has the goal of establishing a single market across ASEAN nations (similar to the EU’s common market), but member states have not made significant progress.
+To date, AEC’s greatest success has been in reducing tariffs on most products traded within the bloc.

 Legal System and Judicial Independence

-The legal system is a mix of customary, French, and Soviet civil legal traditions.
+Vietnam’s legal system mixes indigenous, French, and Soviet-inspired civil legal traditions.
 Vietnam generally follows an operational understanding of the rule of law that is consistent with its top-down, one-party political structure and traditionally inquisitorial judicial system.
-Various laws and regulations regulate contracts, with each type of contract subject to specific regulations.

 Vietnamese courts will only consider recognition of civil judgments issued by courts in countries that have entered into agreements on recognition of judgments with Vietnam or on a reciprocal basis.
 However, with the exception of France, these treaties only cover non-commercial judgments.